dermesser/libsocket/README.md

 ###Other stuff

-You may use other compilers than the GNU Compilers.
-The dynamic and static linking was tested successfully using clang/clang++ 3.0 and 3.1 on GNU/Linux.
+You may use other compilers than the GNU Compilers ($(CC), $(CPP)).
+The dynamic and static linking was tested successfully using clang/clang++ 3.0 and 3.1 on GNU/Linux and clang 3.1 on FreeBSD (and, of course, gcc on both platforms).

+##BUILDING

+If you want to install both libsocket and libsocket++, simply use this command:
+	# make install

+This installs the SOs libsocket.so and libsocket++.so to /usr/lib/ and the header files to /usr/include/libsocket.
+If you want to change this path, use this command:

+	# LIBPATH=/path/to/lib/ HEADERPATH=/path/to/headers/libsocket make -e install

+This command installs the libs to $LIBPATH and the header files to $HEADERPATH.

+If you do not like libsocket anymore, remove it using

+	# make deinstall
+If you specified non-default library or header paths, specify them again and use '-e'.

 ##FEATURES AND ADVANTAGES